webdriverio/webdriverio/docs/CLI.md

 --bail                stop test runner after specific amount of tests have
                         failed                                          [number]
---baseUrl             shorten url command calls by setting a base url [string] --browser             non-mobile browsers in which to run the tests, i.e. "firefox,MicrosoftEdge"' --device              devices in which to run the tests, i.e. "Google Pixel 2,iPhone XR"' --waitforTimeout, -w  timeout for all waitForXXX commands             [number] --framework, -f       defines the framework (Mocha, Jasmine or Cucumber) to
+--baseUrl             shorten url command calls by setting a base url [string] --waitforTimeout, -w  timeout for all waitForXXX commands             [number] --framework, -f       defines the framework (Mocha, Jasmine or Cucumber) to
                         run the specs                                   [string]